vicinityh2020/vicinity-adapter-GRN/README.md

 #### Delayed baking

 AID: delayed_baking
-Delayed baking action has GET method that returns information’s about delayed baking (if delay baking status is IDLE or RUNNING it will return default values for other parameters otherwise it will return set values) and POST method that set delayed baking parameters and automatically starts baking.
+Delayed baking action has only POST method that set delayed baking parameters and automatically starts baking.

-**GET method**
-After executing GET method we receive following response:
-{
-    "delayed_baking": "IDLE",
-    "start_baking_at": "0:00",
-    "duration": 0,
-    "delay": 0,
-    "temperature": 30,
-    "heater_system": "hotair"
-}

 **POST method**
 For POST method request we need to add following JSON: